Clinton says would not support war declaration against ISIS

-DERRY, N.H.
-(Reuters) - Democratic presidential candidate Hillary Clinton said on Tuesday she was not ready to support a formal declaration of war against Islamic State militants, although she said the United States needs to improve its efforts to fight the group.
+DERRY, N.H., Nov 10 (Reuters) - Democratic presidential candidate Hillary Clinton said on Tuesday she was not ready to support a formal declaration of war against Islamic State militants, although she said the United States needs to improve its efforts to fight the group.

 To have a declaration of war, she said, requires understanding the resources available and the goals involved.